Did you know there are 600 hours of content uploaded onto YouTube every single minute?

 In part six of This Can Help, a short series about the small habits we can do during times of greater uncertainty, I talk about the importance of a low information diet.

 While I fully understand the irony of sharing this, it’s important because what we need now is less.

 Back in 2001, the internet wasn’t the publishing myriad of options we have at our fingertips now.
 The news and information we received back then were far more centralized.
-We didn’t have Twitter, YouTube, Medium, or other media platforms where literally anybody could put his or her opinion out there.
+We didn’t have Twitter, YouTube, Medium, and other platforms where literally anybody could put his or her opinion out there.

-Personally, I find myself seeking out more information, hoping to find concrete answers about the coronavirus and what’s going on right now.
-From news articles, scientific reports, TV news, YouTube, to social media—there is way too much conflicting information out there.
+Personally, I find myself seeking out more information, hoping to find concrete answers about the coronavirus and the latest updates.
+From news articles, scientific reports, TV news, YouTube to social media—there are many sources of conflicting information out there.

 We need to give ourselves some space away from the constant barrage of information.

 Especially during times of greater stress and uncertainty, we need to be careful about the source and credibility of what we’re consuming.
 We also need to consider if what’s being presented has been manipulated to appeal to our confirmation bias.
 A low information diet can help us create more space, awareness, and intentionality around our information consumption.

 Impact From Information Overload

 While it may feel tempting to pull out your smartphone to check email, get the latest news, or browse social media during those in-between moments, the barrage of information comes at a cost.
 You’re filling your mind with an infinite and never-ending stream of happenings across the world—most of which has little to nothing to do with your life at the moment.
 This pulls your mind and attention away from the present moment.